wormholecowboy/programming-notes/git.md

 # RESET
+Can be used to undo last commit or changes in stage or worktree --soft is good if you mess up revert, cherry pick, rebase --soft puts last commit into staging

 ### removes from staging and preserves working changes
 git reset <fileName>
  ### resets staging to match most recent commit (working dir unaffected)
 git reset
- ### delte all commits after given commit, keeps working changes
+ ### delete all commits after given commit, keeps working changes
 git reset <commit>
 OR
 git reset --soft HEAD~1